-(C) Allow the Director to monitor and evaluate the shared work plan; and
+“(C) Allow the Director to monitor and evaluate the shared work plan; and

-(C) Follow any other directives the Director deems necessary for the agency to implement the shared work plan consistent with the requirements for shared work plan applications;
+“(D) Follow any other directives the Director deems necessary for the agency to implement the shared work plan consistent with the requirements for shared work plan applications;

-“(9) Certify that participation in the shared work unemployment compensation program and implementation of the shared work plan will be consistent with the employer’s obligations under applicable federal and state laws;
+“(7) Certify that participation in the shared work unemployment compensation program and implementation of the shared work plan will be consistent with the employer’s obligations under applicable federal and state laws;

-“(10) State the duration of the shared work plan, which shall not exceed 365 days from the effective date established pursuant to section 6;
+“(8) State the duration of the proposed shared work plan, which shall not exceed 365 days from the effective date established pursuant to section 6;

-“(11) Provide any additional information or certifications that the Director determines to be appropriate for purposes of the shared work unemployment compensation program, consistent with requirements issued by the United States Secretary of Labor.
+“(9) Provide any additional information or certifications that the Director determines to be appropriate for purposes of the shared work unemployment compensation program, consistent with requirements issued by the United States Secretary of Labor.

-“(12) Provide written approval of the shared work plan by the collective bargaining representative for any employees who will participate in the plan and who are covered by a collective bargaining agreement.”.
+“(10) Provide written approval of the proposed shared work plan by the collective bargaining representative for any employees, covered by a collective bargaining agreement, who will participate in the plan.”.

 (c) Section 5 (D.C.
 Official Code § 51-174) is amended to read as follows: